DarkflameUniverse/DarkflameServer/docs/Commands.md

       /clearflag &#60;flag id&#62;
     </td>
     <td>
-      Removes the health or inventory flag given by `flag id` from your player.
+      Removes the given health or inventory flag from your player.
     </td>
     <td>
       8